-During your child's time in Year 6, assessment in the form of Key Stage 2 SATs is a fundamental aspect of the Literacy and Numeracy objectives taught.
+During your child's time in Year 6, assessment in the form of Key Stage 2 SATs is a fundamental aspect of the English and Maths objectives taught.
 Children are expected to consolidate their grasp of a range of fiction and non-fiction texts.
 They will develop skills related to planning the key features of these texts, as well as practising their ability to write for a given length of time.
-Your child will be expected to further develop the speed and accuracy of mental calculations to reinforce calculations as part of problem - solving tasks, as well as covering objectives related to Shape and space, Data Handling and Measurement.
+Your child will be expected to further develop their speed and accuracy in arithmetic to reinforce calculations as part of problem - solving tasks, as well as covering objectives related to Shape and space, Data Handling and Measurement.

-Homework is an essential part of your child's learning, children are expected to read every day and complete a Literacy, Numeracy and Topic related activity each week.
+Homework is an essential part of your child's learning, children are expected to read every day and complete an English, Maths and Topic related activity each week.
+There will also be times when homework will be set using our online resource, StudyLadder.
 We are more than happy to help children if they need further instruction before homework is due to be returned - homework should not be a cause of extreme anxiety!